Reception 2025 - 2026

 Our Christian Values

-During the summer Term, our Christian values are Love and Courage
+During the spring term, our Christian values are 'Respect' and 'Courage'.

 Reading

-This half term we will begin phase 2 of the Little Wandle scheme.
+This half term we will begin phase 3 of the Little Wandle scheme.wandle.jpg

 We will use the Little Wandle scheme of work for our Phonics lessons and to develop reading and spelling strategies.
 Our we daily routine will include phonics and reading sessions.